rstrazza/taking-javaee-to-the-clouds/aws/elasticbeanstalk/README.md

 [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) aims at taking control of the underlying infrastructure necessary to run applications, offering to handle the details of capacity provisioning, load balancing, scaling, and application health monitoring.

-This PaaS offering supports [several platforms](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html) but might be considered somewhat limited to the Java ecosystem by offering Java SE (jar) and Tomcat.
-It has preconfigured Docker images with GlassFish 4 in addition to regular Docker support to bring your image.
+This PaaS offering supports [several platforms](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html) but might be considered somewhat limited to the Java ecosystem by offering Java SE (jar), Tomcat and a preconfigured Docker image with GlassFish 4.

 The preconfigured images are available on [Docker Hub](https://hub.docker.com/r/amazon/aws-eb-glassfish/) which can be an option for [local testing](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_dockerpreconfig.walkthrough.html).